shwetapande10/flickr-search/README.md

 # Image Search (Flickr)

-Image search app would search for images using the Flickr API This application can be extended to replace the search functionality with any other API implementation (custom or third-party).
+Image search iphone app would search for images using the Flickr API This application can be extended to replace the search functionality with any other API implementation (custom or third-party).
 The modification to business logic and the search services can be easily done by implementing/replacing the interactor and service components.
 The default working application fetches the Flickr images.
 ## Features